zalzah00/dsai_1.2/lesson.md

 ### Lesson Overview

-This lesson introduces database concepts and data modelling.
-Learners will be able to perform data modelling and create ERD from case study.
+This lesson introduces database concepts and data modeling.
+Learners will be able to perform data modeling and create ERD from case study.

 ---